1996 NASCAR Winston Cup Series: Busch Clash

 The Busch Clash is the exhibition race that honors the drivers who won a pole in the NASCAR Winston Cup Series the previous year.
 Dale Jarrett won his first Busch Clash.
 Rick Mast won the random draw for the pole.
+For the second and final time, the winner of the most poles in the NASCAR Busch Series the previous year was invited to compete, with David Green being the winner both times.